-USC Shoah Foundation recently piloted the Dimensions in Testimony Educational Program.
-Suitable for smaller centers and museums who primarily work with students, the Educational Program integrates Dimensions in Testimony with lessons on the Holocaust using primary and secondary sources, active learning experiences enhanced with a single interactive biography.
-The educational Dimensions in Testimony program allows students to develop a deepened understanding of the Holocaust and its human impact, as well as reflect on the importance of active citizenship.
+Yes, classrooms can access Dimensions in Testimony through USC Shoah Foundation’s education platform IWitness, which offers lessons on the Holocaust using primary and secondary sources and active learning experiences enhanced with the interactive biographies of Holocaust survivors Pinchas Gutter and Eva Kor.
+Dimensions in Testimony in Education helps students develop a deepened understanding of the Holocaust and its human impact, as well as reflect on the importance of active citizenship.

-Since the concept was developed in 2010, Holocaust survivors have been intimately involved with the process, and several served on the initial consulting committee.
+Since the concept was developed in 2010, Holocaust survivors have been intimately involved with the Dimensions in Testimony development process, and several served on the initial consulting committee.
 Their guidance has shaped the principles that govern all aspects of the Dimensions in Testimony program.

 We also closely monitor the exhibitions, which are governed by formal agreements to ensure that partner institutions present Dimensions in Testimony as intended.

 10. How can I nominate someone for Dimensions in Testimony?

 USC Shoah Foundation welcomes the opportunity to work with survivors and families who would like to share their stories, but is at capacity and therefore unable to record additional Dimensions in Testimony interviews at this time.